-What Can You Do If You Miss a Credit Card Payment?
+Wise Steps To Take If You Miss a Credit Card Payment

 Communicate.
 Call and ask for leniency.
 Sometimes, this does the trick.
 If you’re not habitually late with payments and you use your card regularly, your creditor may waive the late fee after you explain your situation.

 They don’t have to, though.
 And if they don’t, consider it a lesson learned, and do your best to never miss a payment again.

 Tips: Set up notifications so you’re alerted a few days prior to your payment date.
 Check with your card issuer.
 They may feature email and/or text notifications.
 Another option is to sign up for automatic payments.